moin0528/Ogpay-Checkout-WooCommerce-Plugin/README.md

 Plugin Name : Ogpay Checkout
 Item Version : v 1.0
-First of all, Thank you so much for using Ogpay Checkout Services Integrating your WooCommerce site with Og Pay checkout services allows you to accept payments on your WooCommerce site with simple installtion.
+First of all, Thank you so much for using Ogpay Checkout Services Integrating your WooCommerce site with Og Pay checkout services allows you to accept payments on your WooCommerce site with simple installation.
 You can accept payments via debit card, credit card, & ATM Card.
 The plugin offers seamless integration, allowing the customer to pay on your website with high secure PCI compliance hosted environment and work across all browsers and ensures compatibility with the latest version of WooCommerce.

 Compatibilities and Dependencies
 Wordpress v3.9.2 or higher